bmurdata/NYCGovJobSearch/README.md

  ## In the Pipfile
    * selenium- the main web scraper component.
 Uses Firefox web browser.
    * pyodbc- a module that provides connection to SQL Server.
 Unused outside of files that call dbtest.py.
+   * sqlalchemy- used to connect to database to perform filter searches.
+   * marshmallow- used to serialize and deserialize sqlalchemy objects.
  ## Other packages used

    * json- used to read to JSON file and read to CSV.
    * time- used to track time of program execution.
    * argparse- to parse command line arguments.

 # Next Steps
    - Refinements as needed.